Description View DetailsView Instructions View Customer Reviews

 Don't Let Cold Hands Keep You From Riding!

 Bar Mitts are a cold weather bicycle accessory that helps keep hands warm and comfortable in the cold, rain, snow or wind.
-Bar Mitts stay secure on the handle bars while riding allowing your hands to slide in and out without difficulty.
-Braking and shifting is also easily accomplished with these handlebar mitts.
+Bar Mitts hand warmer mitts stay secure on the handle bars while riding allowing your hands to slide in and out without difficulty.
+Braking and shifting is also easily accomplished with these bicycle handlebar hand warmers.

 - Helps keep hands warm and comfortable in the cold, rain, snow or wind